thebitmonk/send_post_api/docs/AccounteventApi.md

-Count all events from a node of a sub-account for a given time-range <br>
+Count all events from a node of a sub-account for a given time-range

 ### Example
 ```javascript